webgpu-native/webgpu-headers/doc/articles/Surfaces.md

 // Present the texture, it is no longer accessible after that point. wgpuSurfacePresent(mySurface);

+// Release the reference we got to the now presented texture. (it can safely be done before present as well) wgpuTextureRelease(surfaceTexture.texture);

 ```

 The behavior of `::wgpuSurfaceGetCurrentTexture``(surface, surfaceTexture)` is: